Warren1001/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 ## If `ProjectDiablo.dll` is there:

-1. **99% of the time, you're missing the Redistributables needed.**
+1. **99% of the time, you're [missing the Redistributables](https://github.com/Warren1001/MrLlamaSCStreamInfo/blob/master/ProjectD2ErrorsAndFixes.md#how-to-fix-vcruntime140_1dll-error) needed.**
-	- You can obtain them [here](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
-You need the x86 and x64 links under 2015/2017/2019.
-		- You can find the direct links [here](https://aka.ms/vs/16/release/vc_redist.x86.exe) and [here](https://aka.ms/vs/16/release/vc_redist.x64.exe).
-			- Yes, you need both.
 2. **On the chance that it is the 1%, try installing outside of the Program Files folder or running the launcher in Administrator.**

 ## If `ProjectDiablo.dll` is *NOT* there: